PyAr/PyZombis/273/_sources/lectures/TWP05/TWP05_12_en.rst.txt

     print(x[0:5])
     print(x[1:8])

-+ We can omit indices, substituting the corresponding index, and we can also have negative indices: -1 last, -2 penultimate.
++ We can omit indices, replacing the corresponding index, and we can also have negative indices: -1 last, -2 penultimate

 .. codelens:: cl_l05_12c